earthly/website/blog/_posts/2021-09-28-pull-through-cache.md

 There's nothing wrong with waving the magic money wand to make the problem go away.
 Depending on your situation, this may even be the right answer.
 For others, reality might not be quite so plush.

-At Earthly, we were no stranger to these rate limits.
+At Earthly, I was no stranger to these rate limits.
 And, building a containerized build too means pulling a _lot_ of containers, very often.
 Running our test suite 2-3 times over the span of a couple hours would trigger the rate limit... and it was getting worse with each new test.
 Perhaps this situation sounds familiar?

-So, rather than pay for a service account; we set up our own _pull-through cache_ to middleman all requests to Docker Hub.
-Once we put this in place, failures from rate-limiting vanished.
+So, rather than pay for a service account; I set up a _pull-through cache_ to middleman all requests to Docker Hub.
+Once I put this in place, failures from rate-limiting vanished.
 Additionally, it is cheaper than paying for a service account!
-So, to save you some time, we've documented and shared what we did.
+So, to save you some time, I've documented and shared what I did.

 ## What Is A Pull-Through Cache?

-Before we dive into specifics about our setup, lets make sure we have a solid understanding about what a pull-through cache is, and is _not_.
+Before I dive into specifics about our setup at Earthly, lets build a solid understanding about what a pull-through cache is, and is _not_.

 A pull-through cache, from the perspective of a client, is just a normal registry.
 Well, almost.
 [You can't push images to it](https://docs.docker.com/registry/configuration/#proxy), for instance.
 But you can pull from it.
 The first time an image (or its metadata) is requested from the cache, it will be transparently fetched from the upstream repository.
 Subsequent requests will use the cached version.